mkelley/lco-sync/README.md

 # lco-sync
 Download data from the LCO archive.
-May be run once, or set to periodically check for new files.
+Maybe run once, or set to periodically check for new files.

 ## Requires
 * astropy